-The following is an in depth review of the hormone controversy and the recent medical studies involving synthetic hormones.
-This information was written by Doctor Neal Rouzier in response to the JAMA article condemning HRT.
+The following is an in-depth review of the hormone controversy and the recent medical studies involving synthetic hormones.
+This information was written by Dr. Neal Rouzier in response to a JAMA article condemning HRT.

-Doctor Rouzier is an expert in bio identical hormone replacement and balancing.
-He teaches the first and foremost comprehensive hormone replacement course in the U.S. and is one of the pre-eminent thought leaders in the field of anti aging medicine.
-Doctor Trim has studied under Doctor Rouzier and has successfully completed all three levels of his courses.
+Dr. Rouzier completed residency training in family and emergency medicine.
+He is board certified in emergency medicine.
+He stays on top of current research to uncover all the answers to patients’ questions about health, exercise and the aging process.
+Dr. Rouzier is an expert in bio-identical hormone replacement therapy.
+He teaches the first and foremost comprehensive hormone replacement course in the United States and is one of the pre-eminent thought leaders in the field of anti-aging medicine.
+Dr. Wright has studied under Dr. Rouzier and has successfully completed his courses.

 (This information is from: Preventive Medicine Clinics of the Desert – Natural Hormone Replacement Therapy for Women and Men – by Neal Rouzier, MD).

 “The confusion stems from the generic name of Provera – medroxyprogesterone.
 Because the term progesterone is in the name some consider medroxyprogesterone to be the same as progesterone.
 As explained above, we know they are very much different, both in chemical structure and effect.
 As evidenced in the findings of the WHI Trials, one must understand each individual hormone.
 The WHI proved that the combination of Premarin and Provera was harmful.
-The estrogen-alone arm of the study determined that estrogen alone, without Provera, did not cause breast cancer of heart disease.
+The estrogen-alone arm of the study determined that estrogen alone, without Provera, did not cause breast cancer or heart disease.
 The WHI vindicated estrogen and showed Provera (progestin) to be the culprit.
-The safer bio identical progesterone should be substituted in place of Provera or progestin.
-Therefore we should use bio identical estrogen and bio identical progesterone and avoid the problems associated with synthetic hormones.
-When our body loses hormones it is critical for healthy aging that we put back in the same identical hormone instead of a hormone that is molecularly different.
+The safer bio-identical progesterone should be substituted in place of Provera or progestin.
+Therefore, we should use bio-identical estrogen and bio-identical progesterone and avoid the problems associated with synthetic hormones.
+When our body loses hormones, it is critical for healthy aging that we put back in the same identical hormone instead of a hormone that is molecularly different.”

-“However, in my opinion, we should still not use Premarin because of the cancer causing metabolites it produces.
-Premarin contains equilin which has been reported in 2 cancer research journals to cause cancer (Chem Res Toxicol 1999 Feb;12(12(:204-13).
+“However, in my opinion, we should still not use Premarin because of the cancer-causing metabolites it produces.
+Premarin contains equilin which has been reported in two cancer research journals to cause cancer (Chem Res Toxicol 1999 Feb;12(12(:204-13).
 There is ample evidence now to implicate the synthetic estrogen with a small increased risk of cancer and the synthetic progestin with the much greater risk of breast cancer and heart disease.
-The July 2002 JAMA article emphatically states that the concern is with the synthetic Progestins and does not include other hormones nor the natural estrogen or progesterone.
+The July 2002 JAMA article emphatically states that the concern is with the synthetic progestins and does not include other hormones nor the natural estrogen or progesterone.”

-“The original intent of using the bio identical natural hormones is to avoid the side effects and complications of the synthetics that we have known about for years.
-Why all the sudden media attention is now known.
+“The original intent of using bio-identical natural hormones is to avoid the side effects and complications of the synthetics that we have known about for years.
 What needs to be clarified is that the concern should be only with the synthetic progestin, whereas the media and newspapers misquote that all hormones are damaging.
-The solution to the problem is the same that we have been recommending for years – natural, bio identical estrogen, progesterone, and testosterone.
+The solution to the problem is the same that we have been recommending for years – natural, bio-identical estrogen, progesterone, and testosterone.
 The deterioration starts at menopause when our hormones decline.
 Avoid the harm by simply replacing our hormone levels back to the levels we enjoyed before menopause.
-The landmark papers that document the importance of this therapy over the problematic synthetic hormones are: Infertility and Reproductive Medicine Clinics of North America Vol. 6, number 4, Oct 1995, and Obstetrics and Gynecology Clinics of North America Vol 21, number 2, June 1994.
+The landmark papers that document the importance of this therapy over the problematic synthetic hormones are: Infertility and Reproductive Medicine Clinics of North America Vol. 6, number 4, Oct 1995, and Obstetrics and Gynecology Clinics of North America Vol 21, number 2, June 1994.”

 “None of these new WHI studies provide any new information to me nor does it affect the way I prescribe hormones.
-All of this information has been in the literature for years.
-Where was the media then?
+All this information has been in the literature for years.
 These recent studies are finally the eye opener for both patients and doctors to avoid the synthetic hormones and replace only those hormones that normally occur in the human body.
-Menopause results in a tremendous increased risk of heart disease, osteoporosis, urogenital atrophy and cerebral deterioration – all that can be prevented by simply maintaining hormone levels.
-And in spite of the health benefits, we should not ignore the symptomatic improvement and quality of life issues that are the primary reason to use the hormones in the first place.” – Neal Rouzier, M.D.
+Menopause results in a tremendous increased risk of heart disease, osteoporosis, urogenital atrophy, and cerebral deterioration – all that can be prevented by simply maintaining hormone levels.”